Robotic Surgery for Pediatric Procedures

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How is the da Vinci Xi Robotic Surgery System different from other treatments for pediatric procedures?
+What prior data suggests that the da Vinci Xi Robotic Surgery System is safe for pediatric procedures?

-What data supports the effectiveness of the treatment da Vinci Xi Robotic Surgery System for pediatric procedures?
+What evidence suggests that the da Vinci Xi Robotic Surgery System is effective for pediatric procedures?

 Are You a Good Fit for This Trial?